cuongdoan-agilityio/django/learning-platform/documents/issues.md

   - The 1-1 relationship between the two models above with the `User` model makes it difficult to create documents and create APIs.
   - Requires more serializers and needs to customize the data structure returned to the user.
   - Takes a lot of time to do.

+- Need allow Admin to update their profile.